ForAbby-X/so_long/README.md

 The engine i wrote allow the use of the delta time between frames to calibrate all calculations.\
 It displays, updates and destroys entities using an oop approach.\
 There is circle to circle collisions and circle to square collisions with pressure calculations going on between every entities.\
-The only optimisation running is: Only the entities close to the camera viewpoint are updated and displayed, but evey of them are destroyed if the corresponding tag is set (entity->alive = 0).
+The only optimisation running is: Only the entities close to the camera viewpoint are updated and displayed, but all of them are destroyed if the corresponding tag is set (entity->alive = 0).

 # Screenshots:
 ![MENU](https://github.com/ForAbby-X/so_long/blob/main/github_image/menu.png?raw=true)